x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/permissions.md

 #### Mailbox permissions supported in hybrid environments

-- **Full Access**: A mailbox on an on-premises Exchange server can be granted the **Full Access** permission to an Office 365 mailbox, and vice versa.
-For example, an Office 365 mailbox can be granted the **Full Access** permission to an on-premises shared mailbox.
+- **Full Access**: A mailbox on an on-premises Exchange server can be granted the **Full Access** permission to a Microsoft 365 or Office 365 mailbox, and vice versa.
+For example, a Microsoft 365 or Office 365 mailbox can be granted the **Full Access** permission to an on-premises shared mailbox.
 Users need to open the mailbox using the Outlook desktop client.
 Cross-premises mailbox permissions aren't fully supported in Outlook on the web.
 Users can use **Open another mailbox** in Outlook on the web to open other mailboxes where they have **Full Access** permission.
 However, this will generate a redirection link and credentials prompt before the user can access the mailbox.

   > [!NOTE]
   > Users might receive additional credential prompts when they first access a mailbox that's in the other organization and add it to their Outlook profile.

-- **Send on Behalf**: A mailbox on an on-premises Exchange server can be granted the **Send on Behalf** permission to an Office 365 mailbox, and vice versa.
-For example, an Office 365 mailbox can be granted the **Send on Behalf** permission to an on-premises shared mailbox.
+- **Send on Behalf**: A mailbox on an on-premises Exchange server can be granted the **Send on Behalf** permission to a Microsoft 365 or Office 365 mailbox, and vice versa.
+For example, a Microsoft 365 or Office 365 mailbox can be granted the **Send on Behalf** permission to an on-premises shared mailbox.
 Users need to open the mailbox using the Outlook desktop client; cross-premises mailbox permissions aren't supported in Outlook on the web.

   Some changes are needed on your Azure Active Directory Connect server for Send on Behalf permissions to sync between your on-premises Exchange servers and Exchange Online.
 For details, see the [Enabling support for hybrid mailbox permissions in Azure Active Directory Connect](#enabling-support-for-hybrid-mailbox-permissions-in-azure-active-directory-connect) section later in this topic.